-As of March 31, 2015, we had cash and cash equivalents of \$49.9 million, and following the closing of a series of private placements in June and July 2015 pursuant to which we raised aggregate net proceeds of approximately \$78.0 million, our cash and cash equivalents as of July 10, 2015 was \$126.8 million.
-We estimate that our net proceeds from this offering will be approximately \$ million, based on the assumed initial public offering price of \$ per share (the midpoint of the price range set forth on the cover page of this prospectus), after deducting the estimated underwriting commissions and discounts and estimated offering expenses payable by us.
-Additionally, we expect to receive \$17.0 million from the sale and issuance by us of our common stock to an affiliate of Celgene Corporation in a private placement that is expected to close concurrently with this offering.
-We expect to use the net proceeds from this offering and the concurrent private placement to fund expenses in connection with our planned clinical trials, our planned manufacturing facility and processes and the hiring of additional personnel, and for other research and development activities, working capital and general corporate purposes.
+As of March 31, 2015, we had cash and cash equivalents of \$49.9 million, and following the closing of a series of private placements in June 2015 pursuant to which we raised net proceeds of approximately \$71.0 million, our cash and cash equivalents as of June 19, 2015 was \$121.5 million.
+We estimate that our net proceeds from this offering will be approximately \$ million, based on the initial public offering price of \$ per share (the mid-point of the price range set forth on the cover page of this prospectus), after deducting the estimated underwriting commissions and discounts and estimated offering expenses payable by us.
+We expect to use the net proceeds from this offering to fund expenses in connection with our planned clinical trials, our planned manufacturing facility and processes and the hiring of additional personnel, and for other research and development activities, working capital and general corporate purposes.
 We believe that such proceeds, together with our existing cash and cash equivalents, will be sufficient to fund our operations for at least the next 12 months.
 However, changing circumstances may cause us to consume capital significantly faster than we currently anticipate, and we may need to spend more money than currently expected because of circumstances beyond our control.
 We may require additional capital for the further development and any commercialization of our product candidates and may need to raise additional funds sooner if we choose to expand more rapidly than we presently anticipate.